 Security and accuracy

+We work diligently to protect the security of your personal information, including credit and debit card information.
 We maintain all reasonable safeguards to keep your information safe and secure, and protected against loss, other misuse, and unauthorised access, use, modification, or disclosure.
 We keep physical documents secure where there is a reason to take them outside our premises.
 Electronically stored personal information is protected from external sources and regular backups of the data are undertaken

 We will also undertake reasonable measures to ensure personal information is accurate, current and relevant.
 If you suspect any misuse or loss of, or unauthorised access to, your personal information, please let us know immediately.